Bruno-Muller/AGC-BLOCK-III-DOC/README.md

 **CS** (4 bits)
 * Select one of 16 CoreSets as active
-* Qddressed as a channel
+* Addressed as a channel

 **V** (3 bits)
 * Select one of 8 VAC areas as active
-* Adressed as a channel
+* Addressed as a channel

 ##### 3.1.2.6.
 Data registers